dhmm/CodePainterApp/readme.md

 A very simple tool where kids can draw basic things using programming commands and they can see directly the result in an area.

-If you want to try the tools you can execute it directly from .exe file.
+If you want to try the tool you can execute it directly from .exe file from the resources directory

 ![CodePainterAppScreenhot](https://raw.githubusercontent.com/dhmm/CodePainterApp/master/resources/screenshot.png)